Tennessee set to execute inmate without turning off his implanted defibrillator

 In mid-July, a trial court judge agreed with Black's attorneys that officials must have the instrument deactivated to avert the risk that it could cause unnecessary pain and prolong the execution.
 But the state Supreme Court intervened July 31 to overturn that decision, saying the other judge lacked the authority to order the change.

 The state has disputed that the lethal injection would cause Black's defibrillator to shock him.
-Even if shocks were triggered, Black wouldn’t feel them, the state has added.
+Even if shocks were triggered, Black wouldn’t feel them, the state said.

 Black's attorneys have countered that even if the lethal drug being used, pentobarbital, renders someone unresponsive, they aren't necessarily unaware or unable to feel pain.